wshyang/csv-simplify/README.md

 - Assign the current time to a variable named `start_time`.
 - Loop through the rows of the `input_df` dataframe starting from the `counter` value and get the command string from the "Command/Events" column.
 - Simplify and replace the command string with the simplified string and the list of original strings using the `simplify_and_replace` function.
-- Generate the reference value and the updated original dataframe using the `generate_references` function with the list of original strings and the original dataframe as arguments.
+- Generate the reference value and the updated original mapping dataframe using the `generate_references` function with the list of original strings and the original mapping dataframe as arguments.
   - Update the `input_df` dataframe with the simplified string and the reference value in a new column named "Reference".
   - Increment the `counter` by one.
 - Every time the counter is a multiple of 0.5% of the total number of lines, do the following:
-  - Call the save_state function with the file name, the input dataframe, the original dataframe, and the counter as arguments.
+  - Call the save_state function with the file name, the input dataframe, the original mapping dataframe, and the counter as arguments.
 This will save the current progress of the program to a state file.
   - Print a message to the standard output that shows how many lines have been processed and what percentage of the total that is.
   - Calculate the average time per line and the remaining time based on the current time and the start time.
 Print a message to the standard output that shows the estimated time to finish the program.
 - After the loop is finished, create a pivot table of the simplified commands and their counts using the `pivot_table` function of pandas.
 The pivot table has a column named "Pattern" that contains the simplified command strings and a column named "Count" that contains the counts of the simplified command strings.